-New standards on outsourcing and third-party risk management are due to come into force that are intended to complement the operational resilience regimes.
-The regulators are also considering imposing resilience standards and testing on third parties that are critical to the financial system such as cloud service providers.
+New standards on outsourcing and third-party risk management complement the operational resilience regimes.
+The regulators will also use powers under the FSM Bill to impose resilience standards and testing requirements on third parties that are designated as being critical to the financial system, such as cloud service providers.

 How are UK regulators addressing new developments in fintech and digital ledger technology?
 The UK regulators are highly supportive of innovation in the financial services sector.
 This is evident from the large number of challenger banks and fintech firms that have received authorisation in recent years and the FCA's regulatory sandbox, which allows firms to test innovative products in a controlled environment.

 There has been a lot of focus on the regulatory characterisation of different types of digital assets.
-Security tokens and e-money tokens are regulated financial instruments, whilst other tokens such as utility tokens and exchange tokens (e.g. cryptocurrencies such as Bitcoin) generally fall outside the regulatory perimeter, although the UK Government has proposed restricting the promotion of some unregulated cryptoassets.
+Security tokens and e-money tokens are regulated financial instruments, whilst other tokens such as utility tokens and exchange tokens (e.g. cryptocurrencies such as Bitcoin) generally fall outside the regulatory perimeter.